 Why go all the way to Bali or Phuket for your wedding when Singapore is an island with its own beaches?
 There are several venues (usually a beach bar or restaurant) at Sentosa and East Coast Park where you can hold a wedding ceremony and dinner.

 For instance, Tanjong Beach Club has wedding packages that enable you to host a lunch or dinner at their in-house restaurant with a capacity of up to 200 guests.
-The starting price for 10 guests costs $766, which is cheaper than most hotel wedding banquet tables.
+The starting price for a solemnisation package (up to 35 guests) costs $3,288 (excludes alcohol, only includes 1 glass of Prosecco per guest), which is cheaper than most hotel wedding banquet tables.

 Venue cost: Varies – enquire at the bar or restaurant